feathers-plus/cli-generator-example/README.md

 ![test harness](./docs/assets/test-harness.jpg)

-The client will authenticate with the server before enabling the `Run query` button.

 You can run any of the 10 provided queries.
 The query appears in the editable window on top.
 The result (or error message) appears in the bottom window after you click `Run query`.